Award-winning graphic designer specialising in SMEs and the 3rd sector.

-Alan Wellburn co-founded the Edinburgh based graphic design agency The Club (Formerly McConville Wellburn Ltd) in 2008.
-Alan has been working in the design and advertising industry since 2003.
-Working as head of design and as a creative director for some of the UK’s leading design, digital and advertising agencies.
-The intention of The Club Design Agency is to bring a small but beautifully formed network of highly creative minds together to produce outstanding and effective digital, design and marketing solutions for the third sector.
-Although specialising in charity marketing, The Club also works with organisations with a shared sense of social responsibility.
-The concept of a ‘virtual agency’ means that we can be lightweight, saving our clients money and ultimately helping their marketing budget go further.
+My vision and the intention of The Club is to bring a small but beautifully formed network of highly creative minds together to produce outstanding and effective digital, design and marketing solutions for the third sector and SMEs.
+Although we mostly operate within the 3rd sector in charity marketing, The Club also works with organisations with a shared sense of social responsibility.

 The brand strategy defines who you are, where you’re heading, how you’re getting there and why.
 Once we understand your brand a little better, we will help you take a closer look at the market and ask the following questions.
 Where do you want the brand to be?
 What do you want the consumer perception to be?
 And then the strategic and the most challenging piece, how can your brand get there?
 And how will you measure growth?

 The design brief is an important part of the design process.
 It helps develop trust and understanding between the client and agency and serves as an essential point of reference for both parties.
 Above all, the creative design brief ensures that important design and marketing issues are considered and questioned before work is started.

 A list of some of the people we have worked with can be found on the home page.
 Please say hello if you like the sound of what we have to offer.
 Alternatively, you can complete our creative design brief to get the ball rolling.

 Get a quote from The Club design agency on your project today.